 In Parrius all are free and live Liberty, all are unfettered by custom and creed and live Equality, all are united in unwavering defence of one another's sacred individuality and thus Fraternity.
 This is the City of the East, a jewel more brilliant than the gems of any pirate horde; guarding the Sunrise Seas and resolutely inviolate and steadfast and proud.

 No enemy legion has ever breached the great walls and gatehouses of Parrius, nor have foreign armies prevailed to win a single footfall on its blessed streets.
 Avalon's third great city is oft accounted first among equals and certainly it is a symbol that drives the ambition of all Parrians whose passionate hearts hold their homeland the proud embodiment of freedom, a truth emblazoned - no matter the ebb and flow of worldly events - on Avalon history for over half a thousand years.

-Young Gahnasek is a Baron of Parrius.
+Empyreal Mysterin Vizaresh is a Admiral of Parrius.

 The government of Parrius is as follows:

 Peachy Phiona, Waif of the Woods acts as Chancellor of the Treasury.
 Runewench Shelaheil, Bringer Of Lore is the Field Marshall.